kstonekuan/pdf-unlocker/README.md

 - Next.js for the frontend and API routes
 - PDF.js for encrypted PDF handling and unlocking
 - pdf-lib for PDF manipulation and creation
-- Anthropic Claude 4 Opus AI for intelligent file analysis
+- Anthropic Claude AI for intelligent file analysis
 - Biome for linting and formatting

 ## Getting Started